 image.
 Pioneered by Jonathan Ophir in the 1990s, an exciting study of accuracy was reported

-Resonance Imaging (MRI): Since about April 2002, we have added this modality to our
+Resonance Imaging (MRI): This is for special situations because, though very sensitive to detect cancer but a lot of noncancer stuff shows up "positive" to cause a high false positive rate.
+Since about April 2002, we have added this modality to our

 scope of imaging services.
 MRI shows excellent anatomic detail of the breast.
 It is excellent

 at detecting occult rupture of an implant capsule.
 Some are using it in cases of

 biopsy-diagnosed breast cancer otherwise suitable for conservative breast surgery (CBS) to give

 MRI proof of negativity for suspicious lesions elsewhere in that same breast (however, some

 breast-specialist radiologists feel that this use could be less dependable than hoped for...not

 enough data yet) and maybe even the other breast.
 By 2007, more are MRI testing the malignant

 breast scheduled for conservative breast surgery.
 And, MRI may be a way to follow very high